LearnersGuild/learning-os/game/processes/cycle.md

 All game play happens within a cycle.
 It is the primary game loop.
 Cycles have a specific start date, and end date.

+Cycles belong to a Chapter.

+TODO: describe base time unit per cycle. is that a support structure? are cycles defined by goals or the other way around? there's a missing concept here

 ## Purpose